-When all is said and done, it’s The City that determines where, when and how new development can take place.
+When all is said and done, it’s the City that determines where, when and how new development can take place.
 They monitor our land supply, approve the subdivision of land and determine the timing of the initial infrastructure investment.
 The City requires that “leading infrastructure” – water, storm, sanitary, fire and transportation services – is in place before Developers can begin their work.

 The priority and sequencing of infrastructure is, understandably, highly complex.
 Cities try to provide the same services to everyone, no matter where they live, and to ensure the creation of sufficient housing choices for homebuyers.
 Cities and industry are moving further into a partnership model for determining the sequence of growth.
 The Cities have the information to take the big-picture view and the industry has strong market knowledge to bring to the table.
-Knowing where Home Buyers are most likely to purchase new homes helps ensure that The City receives revenue through additional property taxes as quickly as possible once a new community is built.
+Knowing where/when Home Buyers are most likely to purchase new homes helps ensure that the City receives revenue through additional property taxes as quickly as possible once a new community is built.

 What’s Not Working?